 When a decision was made to construct a fifth asylum in Ontario, the intention was to relieve the overcrowding at the existing institutions (see Administration for more about this arrangement).
 The Toronto Asylum in particular was in dire need of relief and was put in charge of the new institution.
-Etobicoke was a natural choice given its close proximity to Toronto and the fact that the Provincial Government had just granted access to the institution to farm the land it already owned in the region.
+Etobicoke was a natural choice given its close proximity to Toronto and the fact that the Provincial Government had just granted access to the institution to have patients farm the land it already owned in the region.
 In 1888 an amount of $50,000 was set aside to begin the initial construction on four cottage buildings with the anticipation that the total cost for the institution would be double this amount.

 The "Cottage Plan"